 And, more lies, “But there is an additional caveat, Modi only inaugurated the first phase of the Ro-Ro project between Ghogha and Dahej.
 In this phase, only passengers can travel between Ghogha and Dahej, meaning the central feature of a Ro-Ro project – allowing cars and trucks to go across on the ferry – is not available.”

-Edited by Adam Rizvi
+Curated by Syed Rizvi